Basic benefit covered services

 The ASN role is to support the beneficiary and their family by:

-• Assisting families to develop and maintain Comprehensive Care Plans (CCP)
+• Assisting families to develop and maintain a Comprehensive Care Plan (CCP)

-• Coordinating and participating in the medical team conference meetings with the appropriate personnel
+• Coordinating and participating in medical team conference meetings with the appropriate personnel

 • Assisting with beneficiary moves to/from outside regions